 The necessary advice involves outlining what your legal entitlement would be if you weren’t signing the agreement versus what your entitlement is under the terms of the agreement.

 This allows you to understand exactly what you are giving up or gaining by signing the agreement.
-Undertaking this analysis most commonly involves obtaining various documents as to the value of the assets and liabilities held by each spouse or partner.
+Undertaking this analysis necessarily requires obtaining various documents regarding the value of assets and liabilities held by each spouse or partner.

 Discussing a contracting out agreement can be a sensitive subject.
-Prenuptial agreements are a great way to ensure and ensure a relationship in the unfortunate event of a separation or death.
+Prenuptial agreements are a great way to provide certainty in the unfortunate event of separation or death.
 Sharon Chandra can help you navigate an agreement to suit everyone.

 If you would like assistance with a contracting out agreement, please get in touch with Sharon to arrange an appointment.